thomasverleye/iaap/13-accessibility-standards-and-laws.md

 - and a link to enforcement procedures must be provided.

 #### EU Directive 2019/882
-For the private sector, EU Directive 2019/882 opens in a new window applies.
+For the private sector, EU Directive 2019/882 applies.
 Various sectors are mentioned by name, including e-commerce, banking, e-books, and electronics.
 This standard must be transposed into national law by June 28, 2022.
 This legislation must then be applied from June 28, 2025.
 Directive 2019/882 does not directly refer to the European standard EN 301 549.

 #### European Accessibility Act (EAA)
 The main goal of this Act is to create a common set of accessibility guidelines for EU member states and fix the diverging accessibility requirements.